Baryogenesis and Dark Matter in Multiple Hidden Sectors

 The tree level decay widths of the $N_i$ and the complex scalar, $\phi$, are given by:

 To quantify departure from the thermal equilibrium of $N_1$, we define the ratio $K$:

 where we compare the decay width of the lightest Majorana fermion, $\Gamma_{N_1}$, with the expansion rate of the Universe, given by the Hubble parameter, $H(T)$, at a temperature $T\sim M_{1}$.
-The decay rate of $N_1$ is given in \autoref{eq:decay width}, whereas the Hubble parameter for the radiation domination era at $T=M_1$ is:
+The decay rate of $N_1$ is given in \eqnref{eq:decay width}, whereas the Hubble parameter for the radiation domination era at $T=M_1$ is

+where $g_{\star}\left(T_{1}\right)=5.5$ is the total number of relativistic degrees of freedom in $\phi$, $S$, and $S^c$.
+The $N$ states are nonrelativistic and the other states have not yet been excited in this era.

 As we will see, our model requires a large lepton asymmetry, so we want to be in the weak washout regime, where $K\ll 1$.
 In order to agree with observations, the Hubble parameter at the end of inflation, $H_I$, must satisfy $H_{I}\lesssim4\times10^{13}\left(\frac{r}{0.032}\right)^{1/2}\mathrm{GeV}$ \cite{Tristram:2021tvh}, with $r$ being the tensor-to-scalar ratio.
 This imposes an upper bound on the maximum $M_1$ that can be attained.
 Since $H(T) \lesssim H_I$, $T\lesssim 10^{16}$ GeV and, therefore, the largest mass for the $N_1$ is $M_1\sim10^{16}$ GeV.